-The Mulberry Pergola will be constructed in the Cortile delle Armi of the Sforza Castle, just a few metres from the original painting, to commemorate 500 years since the death of Leonardo da Vinci
+The Mulberry Pergola is erected in the Cortile delle Armi of the Sforza Castle, just a few metres from the original painting, to commemorate 500 years since the death of Leonardo da Vinci

 All rights reserved